mreferre/eksutils/README.md

 Use this option if:

 * you want the whole experience of option #2.
-* you want, in addition, the ability to connect to the host network stack (e.g. to proxy to the dashboard).
+* you want, in addition, the ability to connect to the host network stack (e.g. to proxy to the Kubernetes dashboard).

+##### Mapping local files

+Sometimes you may need to access files that are already on your host.
+A typical use case (for me) is to start `eksutils` and be able to work with files in my Cloud9 environment.
+You can use any of the options above adding a volume mapping.
+When in Cloud9 I often times use:

+`docker run -it --rm -v $HOME/.aws:/root/.aws -v $HOME/.kube:/root/.kube -v $HOME/environment:/environment mreferre/eksutils:latest`